cosinekitty/sapphire/Pop.md

 ![Pop context menu](images/pop_menu.png)

-It allows you to control the output channel count and output pulse mode.
+It allows you to manually sync channels, control the output channel count, and select the output pulse mode.

+## Sync polyphonic channels

+This is a manually operated counterpart to the [SYNC trigger input](#sync-trigger-input).
+Each time you select this menu action, Pop syncs the output channels the same way the trigger input does.
+This menu action is provided to save space in your patch when you want to manually sync, so that you don't have to add an external button module.

 ## Output channel count